kfischer-okarin/dragonruby-for-ci/README.md

 # Dragonruby for CI
 This repository contains releases of publicly available parts of the [DragonRuby Game Toolkit](https://dragonruby.org/).

+It can be used for running automated tests or builds on your CI server.

 It is inofficial, maintained and extracted from the official zip files by me personally.

 ## Release contents